 Circumstances tell the leader when a step into an adjacent or opposite quadrant will be required.

-Let me encourage you to have a play with this schematic.
+Let me encourage you to play around with this schematic.
 Ask yourself:

 - What is my preferred leadership style?
 Where on the map of my current situation is it needed?